MichaelCurrin/react-deno-quickstart/docs/template-notes/limitations.md

 For production app, you'll probably want extend this project.

-Use a unique name and minify your bundle.
+Use a unique name in your output file as well as `index.html` file.

 Example:

 - `bundle-abcdefgh.min.js`.
-- `bundle-v1.2.3.min.js`.
+- `bundle-v1.2.3.min.js`

 You might use your app's name in place of the generic "bundle".

+For minification, you can replace use of `esbuild` in [Makefile](/Makefile) with another tool that doesn't depend on `npm` / `npx` to run.
+Such as a Deno package.
+I tried `minifier` on `Deno.land/x`, but it was not reliable.

 ## Styling